yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/network.md

 ## SocketIO

-Beyond these, SocketIO provides packaging based on WebSocket API which can be used on the Node.js server.
-If this library is needed, developers can reference SocketIO by themselves.
+Beyond these, SocketIO provides packaging based on the WebSocket API which can be used on the Node.js server.
+If this library is needed, developers can reference SocketIO on their own.

 Reference SocketIO in script: